 - Density: How heavy the sink tip is (T-8, T-11, T-14 etc.) determines the deepest depth at which you want your fly to swim.
 Want to get down deeper?
 Put a heavier tip on.. duh, right?

-Sure, other variables still exist such as weight of the fly, current speed, and so on, but choosing your sink tip based off of the structure of the river is a great place to start.
+Sure, other variables still exist such as weight of the fly, current speed, and so on, but choosing your sink tip based on the structure of the river is a great place to start.